Are you curious to know which credit cards money expert Clark Howard carries in his wallet in 2024?

 We’ll start with one of Clark’s newer additions to his wallet.

-It’s a credit card that he’s recommended to listeners for years: Citi® Double Cash Card – 18 month BT offer.
-This card rewards its users with up to 2% cash back: 1% when you buy and 1% when you pay.
+It’s a credit card that he’s recommended to listeners for years: card_name.
+This card rewards its users with up to 2% cash back: 1% when you buy and 1% when you pay for those purchases.
+To earn cash back, pay at least the minimum due on time.

 Clark advises consumers to get a steady, unlimited cash back rewards credit card to use as an “everyday spender.”
 And this card fits that bill with up to 2% back on every purchase you make and no annual fees.